cryingcavecat/cryingcavecat.github.io/content/posts/PlantMom.md

 ```

 Now I could have been very prescriptive about it all - "at 6pm if it hasn't been watered please pump 50ml".
 But that would defeat the purpose.
 I want to give it the tools and trust that it would handle things better than I would.
-At most I gave it interoperations of the sensor values I had calibrated.
+At most I gave it interpretations of the sensor values I had calibrated.
 After some dummy data tests I proceeded knowing nothing can go wrong by just testing dummy data.

 ___
 ## Putting it all together